-A variety of opinions are held, all of them represented in our summing up later; but first some ancient history in order to understand how such different attitudes have come about.
+A variety of opinions are held, all of them represented in our summing up later; but at least two views of ancient history are in order to understand how different attitudes have come about.

 When the first New Testament churches of God were in existence, we don’t read of any Christmas celebrations.
-To discover the origins of Christmas (and other events in the calendar of the now so-called ‘established church’) we have to go a long way further back.
+To discover the origins of Christmas (and other events in the calendar of the now so-called ‘established church’) some say we have to go a long way further back …

 Nimrod was the great grandson of Noah and described in the Bible as a mighty warrior and hunter.
 He was the founder of, and king over, several cities including Babylon and Nineveh.
 (Gen 10:8-12).
 History identifies his wife as Semiramis, a very beautiful – and grossly immoral – woman.